n7st/netsplit.uk/_posts/2018-01-01-interglow_launch.markdown

 ---
 layout: post
-title:  "Interglow Server Launch"
+title:  "Interglow BNC Server Launch"
 date:   2018-01-01 14:47:28 +0000
 categories: bnc
 tags: bnc
 ---

-In order to replace the now-defunct FreeBNC.co.uk's (shut down at the beginning of this year) Interglow sBNC server, I have set up a new virtual server running [ZNC](https://znc.in).
+In order to replace the now-defunct (shut down at the beginning of 2018) FreeBNC.co.uk's Interglow sBNC server, I have set up a new virtual server running [ZNC](https://znc.in).
 There is no formal application process and the bouncers may be used on any network (where permitted by the IRC network itself).